 The trail from Old Tingri then leads to the southward to the Himalayan Mountains.
 You'll encounter some intermittent indigenous villages along the way.
 The trek covers a distance of 70 kilometers and usually takes 4 to 5 days to complete.
 This long trail lets you go through the wondrous wilderness and see awesome sceneries along the way.
 Moreover, you'll get a glimpse of majestic mountains and great valleys while trekking.
 Once you reach Rongphu Monastery, you’ll get the chance to behold the most impressive view of Mt.
 Everest's North Face.

 If you hope to witness the ecological diversity of northern Tibet, you'd better have a Nyenchen Tanglha Traverse trek.
 Passing by Damxung Valley, then through a rocky alley, you will see a lot of stream murmuring by you.
 After crossing valleys and slopes, you will enjoy the beautiful views of Nam-tso and Tashi Do.

 Tibet Trekking Time

 From December to March, it is cold and the daytime is short.
-During this time, there is a lot of snow and rain on these routes, especially on the mountains and highways where may block your trek way.
-We don’t recommend you to trek in July and August because of the high temperature.
-What’s more, both of the two months are the rainy seasons of Tibet, thus, the condition of the road is bad.
+During this period, heavy snow on the mountains and highways may block your trek way.
+We also don’t recommend you to trek in July and August because of the rainy seasons, thus, the condition of the road is bad.
 Trekkers couldn’t have a pleasant trip in this period.